andrasq/node-microrest/MANUAL.md

 The app has methods
 - `app.use(func)` - mw routing method.
 Calling app.use switches to running in routed mode, `processRequest` will not be called.
 A four-argument function is used as the error handler, else as the pre-middleware step.
+The router used is the built-in NanoRouter.
 - `app.get`, `app.post`, `app.put`, `app.del`, etc - mw routing methods
 - `app.onError(err, req, res, next)` - function called if the route handler encounters an error
 - `app.listen([portOrOptions], [callback])` - invoke rest.createServer with this app as the request
    listener.
 Port can be numeric, or can be createServer options.

+E.g.:

     const rest = require('microrest');
-    const app = rest();
+    const app = rest({
+        processRequest: function(req, res, next) {
+            // req.body contains the request body
+            // compute and send response
+        }
+    });
     const server = app.listen(1337, function(err, serverInfo) {
-        // app is listening
+        // app is listening on port serverInfo.port });
-    });

-### rest.createServer( [options] [,callback] )
+### rest.createServer( [options] [,callback(err, info)] )

 Create a microrest request handler app and start an http server listening and processing requests with the app.
 Both http and https servers can be created.
-Unlike http createServer, microrest.createServer can listen on (hunt for) alternate ports.
+Unlike http.createServer, microrest.createServer can listen on (hunt for) alternate ports.

-The function returns the http server, and the callback (if provided) is passed the server listen error or an object with the `pid` and `port` of the server.
+The function returns the http server, and the callback (if provided) is passed the server listen error and an object with the `pid` and `port` of the server.
 If no callback is provided, server errors are attached to `server._error`.

 The returned server has added properties